Proximity fuze: Production

 First large scale production of tubes for the new fuzes was at a General Electric plant in Cleveland, Ohio formerly used for manufacture of Christmas-tree lamps.
 Fuze assembly was completed at General Electric plants in Schenectady, New York and Bridgeport, Connecticut.
 Once inspections of the finished product were complete, a sample of the fuzes produced from each lot was shipped to the National Bureau of Standards, where they were subjected to a series of rigorous tests at the specially built Control Testing Laboratory.
 These tests included low- and high-temperature tests, humidity tests, and sudden jolt tests.

 By 1944, a large proportion of the American electronics industry concentrated on making the fuzes.
-Procurement contracts increased from $60 million in 1942, to $200 million in 1943, to $300 million in 1944 and were topped by $450 million in 1945.
+Procurement contracts increased from US$60 million in 1942, to $200 million in 1943, to $300 million in 1944 and were topped by $450 million in 1945.
 As volume increased, efficiency came into play and the cost per fuze fell from $732 in 1942 to $18 in 1945.
 This permitted the purchase of over 22 million fuzes for approximately one billion dollars ($14.6 billion in 2021 USD).
 The main suppliers were Crosley, RCA, Eastman Kodak, McQuay-Norris and Sylvania.
 There were also over two thousand suppliers and subsuppliers, ranging from powder manufacturers to machine shops.
 It was among the first mass-production applications of printed circuits.